 Community SurveyThe police department has initiated its 2014 strategic planning process, which is intended to help the department identify, formalize and achieve its short and long-term goals and objectives during the next five years.
 As part of that process, the department is conducting a community survey Read More

 Sale of ArmoryFormer South Portland Armory Building for Sale 682 Broadway, South Portland, ME (Tax Map 19, Lot 158) Read More

 Combined Sewer Overflow ProjectsThornton Height – Pleasantdale Improvement Project – Construction begins March 31st.
 For information or if you have questions check the Contacts Link Read More

 Join Rick Towle as he meets with Recreation Coordinator, Lisa Thompson and Parks Foreman, Mike Guibord at the new Wainwright Complex ice arena to talk about Winter Recreation programs and the upcoming Winterfest celebration on January 31 and February 1.

-Online police report system allows you to file a police report immediately and have a copy of the report emailed to you for free.
-You may be able to file your report right here online IF:
+Online police report system allows you to file a police report immediately and

 NOTICE: Under Maine's Freedom of Access (“Right to Know”) law, documents - including e-mail - in the possession of public officials about city business are classified as public records.
 This means if anyone asks to see it, we are required to provide it.
 There are very few exceptions.
 We welcome citizen comments and want to hear from our residents, but please keep in mind that what you write in an e-mail is not private and could show up in the local newspaper.